arvidn/libtorrent/docs/building.rst

 ``BOOST_ROOT`` to your boost directory, e.g. ``c:\boost_1_68_0``.

 Then the only thing left is simply to invoke ``b2``.
-If you want to specify a specific toolset to use (compiler) you can just add that to the commandline.
+If you want to specify a specific toolset to use (compiler) you can just add that to the command line.
 For example::

   b2 msvc-14.0